 Joongwon (Daniel) Kim

-I am a second-year Ph.D. student in the Natural Language Processing group at the University of Washington.
+I am a third-year Ph.D. student in the Natural Language Processing group at the University of Washington, and a visiting researcher at Meta AI.
 I am thankful to be advised by Hannaneh Hajishirzi.
 Previously, I was an undergrad at the University of Pennsylvania, working with Chris Callison-Burch and Mark Yatskar.

 News